-Gates' foundation to fund $1.8bn to eradicate polioApril 25th, 2013 in Diseases, Conditions, Syndromes /
+Gates' foundation to fund $1.8bn to eradicate polioApril 25, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Bill Gates announced in Abu Dhabi on Thursday his foundation will contribute $1.8 billion to the Global Polio Eradication Initiative, a third of the total funds needed.